Culture-to-Culture Image Translation and User Evaluation: Materials and Methods

-We use question Q1 in the questionnaire's sections 1 and 2 to collect data supporting Hypothesis 1, Q2 in sections 1 and 2 to collect data supporting Hypotheses 2 and 3, and Q1 in section 3 to collect data supporting Hypotheses 4.
+We use question Q1 in the questionnaire's sections 2 and 3 to evaluate Hypothesis 1, Q2 in sections 2 and 3 to evaluate Hypotheses 2 and 3, and Q1 in section 4 to evaluate Hypotheses 4.

-Notice that the questionnaire showed respondents objects whose cultural belonging was emphasized.
+Note that we chose objects whose cultural belonging was emphasized by the color, material, pattern, and form, Remark \ref{R5}.
 Greek vases were easily recognizable as belonging to the European culture; non-European vases were mostly Chinese and Japanese.
 Figure \ref{all} shows that, when culturizing vases through GANs, the original Chinese or Greek drawings are recognizable in their GAN-modified counterparts: a Chinese vase with greek warriors and a Greek vase with an oriental tavern can be spotted in the Figure.
 Similarly, we chose European sofas designed in classic style.
 One could object that this kind of sofa is not common in ordinary European houses: however, we wanted to avoid international, modern-style sofas that may not be immediately recognizable as European.
 Pillows were probably less recognizable as European / non-European since colorful pillows are customary also in ordinary European houses.
-Finally, the cultural belonging of lamps is evident from shape and texture: see the moon-shaped Moroccan lamp versus its European counterpart, and the European ``night table" lamp rethought in a Moroccan style.
+Finally, the cultural belonging of lamps is evident: see the moon-shaped Moroccan lamp versus its European counterpart and the European ``night table" lamp rethought in a Moroccan style.